 The Green Team and Sorting Center

 Each year at Summer Camp, Green Team volunteers help to collect and hand sort the waste that is created over the course of the 4-day festival.
 The waste is sorted into 3 groups: recyclables, compostables, and landfill items.
 The Summer Camp Green Team works tirelessly to ensure that the grounds stay clean and that all festival attendees are educated about recycling and composting programs at the park.
+Now through a partnership with Zero Waste Event Productions and use of their specially designed conveyor-belts, we are able to sort through material safely and efficiently in order to maximize the diversion efforts and reduce waste to landfill.
 Click here to sign up today!

 Recycling and Composting Efforts

 Summer Camp Music Festival requires all vendors to use compostable materials.
 We hope that all festival attendees will make an effort to recycle materials in the appropriately labeled disposal bins located on the festival grounds.
 X-Waste offers Summer Camp Music Festival services for all of our composting, recycling, and landfill needs and happens to be local - only 20 miles away!
 Look for the labeled and color-coded waste stations to assist in separating and do your part to ‘Make a Difference!’